Professor, Myron L. Begeman Fellowship in Engineering

 Dr. Akella’s current research encompasses control theoretic investigations and experimental validation of a wide variety of complex engineered dynamical systems that include autonomous space vehicles and mobile robots; flow-control systems for high-speed and hypersonic vehicles; miniature robots navigating inside GPS denied environments; uncertainty quantification; and cooperative control and collaborative sensing problems in swarm robots.
 His theoretical contributions have found several highly successful applications in astrodynamics and in the control of space systems and vision-guided robotics.

 Dr. Akella received the 2013 Mechanics and Control of Flight Award from the American Institute of Aeronautics and Astronautics (AIAA) for his "far-reaching theoretical and practical advances in aircraft/spacecraft guidance, navigation and control, particularly nonlinear attitude estimation and control."
 He is a Fellow of the American Astronautical Society (AAS) and an Associate Fellow of the AIAA, and an IEEE Senior Member.
-He currently serves as Associate Editor for the AIAA Journal of Guidance, Control, and Dynamics (JGCD), the Journal of the Astronautical Sciences (JAS), and the IEEE Transactions on Aerospace and Electronic Systems (T-AES).
-He has published more than 80 research papers in peer-reviewed archival journals and conferences.
+He currently serves as Associate Editor for the Journal of Guidance, Control, and Dynamics (JGCD), the Journal of the Astronautical Sciences (JAS), and the IEEE Transactions on Aerospace and Electronic Systems (T-AES).
+He has published more than 100 research papers in peer-reviewed archival journals and conferences.